 STEP 6: Pin the hook and loop fasteners

-Cut two hook and loop strips, each 2 inches long.
+Cut one hook and loop strip, 2 inches long.

 Place finished neck warmer on a flat surface with the straight edge on top.
 Place the loop part of the Velcro strip about 1/2inch from the left edge and center it vertically.
 The long side of the Velcro should be parallel to the long side of the neck warmer.